-In Australia, while the levels are not as bad (26% underutilisation in 2013), the trend is expected to get worse, especially as more than 70% of entry-level jobs for young Australians are at risk of automation in the future.
-The problem worsens with levels of education, with PhDs and Masters students even more at risk of underutilisation.
+In Australia, while the levels are not as bad (26% underutilisation in 2013), the trend is expected to get worse.
+A key reason is that more than 70% of entry-level jobs for young Australians are at risk of automation in the future.
+The problem worsens with levels of education, with PhDs and masters students even more at risk of underutilisation.

-Cyclical (commodity busts) and structural forces of (automation) portend increasing overqualification rates among new graduates in Australia.
+Cyclical (commodity busts) and structural forces (automation) portend increasing overqualification rates among new graduates in Australia.
 But before we reach the severity of Canada’s predicament, we can address the issue with evidence-based targeted approaches.